Updated May 21, 2026

 Not only will it ruin your expensive plumbing system, but flushing tampons is also extremely bad for the environment!

 If your tampons don't get stuck in the sewage pipes and they make their way to the sewage plant, the process to break them down and filter them is pretty pricey and not to mention, a bit challenging.
-If done correctly, they just end up going to a landfill -- where they would have gone if you just threw them away in the first place -- but if done incorrectly, which is unfortunately often the case, the results can be much worse…
+If done correctly, they just end up going to a landfill /where they would have gone if you just threw them away in the first place) but if done incorrectly, which is unfortunately often the case, the results can be much worse…

 In fact, roughly 2.5 million tampons get flushed down the toilet per day.
 And that’s not even including panty liners and menstrual pads.
-Even if just a small percentage of that ends up on the ocean, that is still tons and tons of plastic each year.
+Even if just a small percentage of that ends up in the ocean, that is still tons and tons of plastic each year.
 And not only is that kind of contamination bad news for the environment, but it’s extremely costly.

-Products such as paper towels, wet wipes, and vaginal hygiene products should never be flushed but often are, causing issues for utilities that amount to billions of dollars in maintenance and repair costs -- costs which ultimately pass on to the consumer.
+Products such as paper towels, wet wipes, and vaginal hygiene products should never be flushed but often are, causing issues for utilities that amount to billions of dollars in maintenance and repair costs - costs which ultimately pass on to the consumer.

 For example, in the United Kingdom, 1.4 billion tampons are estimated to be flushed every year.
 This contributes to a whopping $122 million annual cost of unblocking sewers - yikes!